Andrew Hampsten: Racing career

 Andy Hampsten caught the public eye in 1985, when he won stage 20 of the Giro d'Italia.
 The following year, he was signed by Bernard Hinault's La Vie Claire team.
 In his first full season as a pro, 1986, he won the Tour de Suisse and helped his compatriot and team leader Greg LeMond to victory in the Tour de France.
 He also finished the Tour de France fourth overall and claimed the white jersey of best young rider.

 Hampsten repeated his victory in the 1987 Tour de Suisse, this time for the 7-Eleven Cycling Team.
 He defeated multi-time Tour de France stage winner Peter Winnen by +0:01 and Fabio Parra by +0:07.
 His greatest moment came in the 1988 Giro d'Italia, on a short stage over the Gavia Pass.
 Attacking on the climb, Hampsten overcame a severe snowstorm to take the Maglia Rosa, becoming the first American to do so; although he finished second on the stage to Dutchman Erik Breukink, who was considered a main favorite to win the Giro.
 The conditions during this stage were among the worst in cycling history.
 During and following this stage numerous cyclists abandoned and several had to be loaded into ambulances and taken to the hospital due to hypothermia-like symptoms.
 After surviving this Gavia Pass stage, Hampsten was able to successfully defend his lead through the rest of the race, becoming the just the 2nd American to win a cycling Grand Tour and the 1st American to win the Giro d'Italia.

 During the 1989 Giro d'Italia Hampsten performed at an elite level among the general classification riders, finishing on the podium in 3rd place overall.
 He was also among the elite riders for the majority of the 1990 Tour de France.

 Hampsten's final highlight came in the 1992 Tour de France when he dropped his breakaway companions to win the stage to Alpe d'Huez.
-He again finished the race fourth, having lost his third place to Gianni Bugno in the final time trial.
+At the finish of the stage he described his elation by saying "for me, it's the world championship to win a stage like this before half a million people.
+Whenever people back home ask about Alpe d'Huez, I always tell them that other mountains are more difficult to climb but there's nothing like this place for prestige."
+Having also finished fifth on the alpine stage the previous day he moved from 21st in the overall standings into the top three.
+He again ultimately finished the race fourth, having lost his third place to Gianni Bugno in the final time trial.